dannyallover/Flash-Loan-Liquadation/README.md

 WBTC still remains more valuable than USDT, so we can make a profit by liquidating the loan.
 We do so by taking a flash loan: first, borrow USDT with ETH; second, pay back loan with USDT, third; convert the recieved collateral (WBTC) to WETH.
 This process results in a profit of ~43.81 ETH.

-note: project derived from [CS 194](https://berkeley-defi.github.io/f21) at UC Berkeley.
+note: this is the 2nd project of [CS 194](https://berkeley-defi.github.io/f21) at UC Berkeley.